TimDommett/Cassandra/README.md

 1. Searchability

-* Adding categories to posts enables quick searching and filtering of posts.
+* Adding categories to posts enables quick searching and filtering of posts by category or title.
-* Filtering of posts can be done through
 * Cross page searching sends updates the state of the posts page, when redirected, with the search entered into the home searchbar enabling searching from any page.

 2. Voting